 "Theory is a necessary tool for dismantling oppression because it helps us see the bigger picture.
 As theorists, we also have a responsibility to be actively, politically engaged.
 My teaching is informed by these commitments."

-Tamsin Kimoto is Visiting Assistant Professor of Philosophy and Women, Gender, and Sexuality Studies at Goucher.
-Tamsin works in the areas of women of color feminisms, queer and trans studies, health humanities, philosophy of race, and social and political philosophy.
-They earned their PhD from Emory University with a dissertation on critical phenomenology and trans politics.
-Their current research projects examine (1) the racial underpinnings of medical narratives of trans identity and (2) the links between environmental racism, racialized health disparities, and necropolitics in the United States.
+Tamsin Kimoto is an Assistant Professor of Philosophy and Women, Gender, and Sexuality Studies at Goucher College.
+Kimoto works in the areas of women of color feminisms, queer and trans studies, health humanities, philosophy of race, and social and political philosophy.
+They earned their doctorate from Emory University with a dissertation on critical phenomenology and trans politics.
+Their current research projects examine the racial underpinnings of medical narratives of trans identity and the links between environmental racism, racialized health disparities, and necropolitics in the United States.
 At Goucher, they teach courses on topics ranging from feminist and queer theory to prison abolition.

 Research, Scholarship, Creative Work in Progress